Part One of the extraordinary Casilda Trilogy …

 Beck Chadfield, Amazon 5-star review

-A Remedy for All Things, the second book in the Casilda Trilogy — which follows Catherine deeper into dream and belief — will be launched in September, 2018.
-Limited copies are available now.
-You can also get parts 1 and 2 at a special offer price.
+A Remedy for All Things, the second book in the Casilda Trilogy, follows Catherine deeper into dream and belief.
+(You can also get parts 1 and 2 at a special offer price.)
+The final part of the trilogy, For Hope Is Always Born, carries the story into the next generation and deeper into the mystery.